f1yn/js-ascii/README.md

 js-ascii is a small JavaScript utility for rendering ascii art in the browser.
 It takes ascii art following the format of neofetch's ascii art, and converts it into a processable array.

-(this project is from a larger project that I am working on <- a merge is expected)
+(this project is from a larger project that I am working on, and a merge is expected)

 The rendering engine can be used to render the Arrays into a valid html, with full color support (any valid CSS compliant color value).

 ## How to use
 ### Node.js
-I have included a basic implementation that allows for importing both `porter.js` (the utility for porting neofetch asciiart), and `render.js` (the utility for rendering the processed art in a client-side environment).
+I have included a basic implementation that allows for importing both `porter.js` (the utility for porting [neofetch](https://github.com/dylanaraps/neofetch/tree/master/ascii/distro)  ascii art), and `render.js` (the utility for rendering the processed art) in a client-side environment.

-This implementation is intended for embedded compiling with Webpack, but you can implement it any way you see fit.
+This implementation is intended for embedded compiling with [Webpack](https://github.com/webpack/webpack), but you can implement it any way you see fit.

 Import them as you would with any Node.js module: